ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the client instance MUST use an identity protocol to request and receive additional identity claims.
 The details of an identity protocol and associated schema are outside the scope of this specification.

+The client instance MUST interpret all subject information in the context of the AS that the subject information is received from, as is discussed in {{SP80063C}}.
+For example, one AS could return an email identifier of  "user@example" for one account, and a different AS could return that same email identifier of "user@example" for a completely different account.
+A client instance talking to both AS's needs to differentiate between these two accounts by accounting for the AS source of each identifier.

 Extensions to this specification MAY define additional response properties in the [Subject Information Response Fields Registry](#IANA-subject-response).